brady-lab-rockefeller/conkat_seq/README.md

 #### build_clustering_table.py:

-The build_clustering_table.py is the first step and component in the ConkatSeq tool.
+The build_clustering_table.py script is the first step and component in the ConkatSeq tool.

 The following command shows how to run the build_clustering.py script with its required options:
 ```